DamianKemper/ChallengeTemplates/README.md

-# Challenge Template Files
+# Challenge Lab Template Files

-This repo contains templates for the different types of lab challenges:
+This repo contains templates for the different types of Challenge Labs:

   - Guided
   - Advanced